The benefits of a software PBX

 Fault tolerance through easy backup of your PBX

 Software based also means that you can easily backup your whole PBX.
 In the event of a hardware failure, you can restore your phone system on to another machine in a matter of minutes using the inbuilt backup function.
-If you are running your PBX virtually, you can use the Hyper V or VMware Backup function to save a complete copy of your PBX to disk.
+If you are running your PBX virtually, you can use the Hyper-V, VMware or KVM Backup function to save a complete copy of your PBX to disk.

 If you are running a proprietary black box solution or a hardware appliance PBX, you will be without a PBX until you can get a physical replacement which will probably require reconfiguration.